karmel/vespucci/documentation/faq.md

 Are you sure you uncompressed the file before you loaded it in?
 Does the file suffix indicate the file type (*.sam)?
 If not, did you specify --input_file_type=sam when running the `add_tags.sh` command?
 Is the SAM file corrupted in any way?
 Vespucci limits reads to those that are uniquely mapped; does your sample include only repeat data?

 Once you figure out what the cause is, you can drop the empty tag table and retry the `add_tags.sh` command with the fixed SAM file.
-This is easy to do using the PostgresSQL Studio interface that comes with the Amazon instance:
+This is easy to do using the <a href="/README.md#pgstudio_link" target="_blank">PostgresSQL Studio interface that comes with the Amazon instance</a>:

 <a href="/documentation/images/drop_table_large.png" target="_blank"><img alt="Dropping a tag table in pgstudio" src="/images/drop_table.png" /></a>